Most growth leaders are not short of ideas.

 The Symptom Shows Up in the Numbers

-You may recognise some of these patterns:
+You may recognize some of these patterns:

 - Pipeline looks strong, but conversion lags.